K9 Unit

 Specialty: Patrol, Tactical Operations, Bomb Detection

 Corporal Quezada has been with the West Covina Police Department for 9 years and has been a part of the canine team for approximately 3 years.
 K9 Roscoe was born in Holland and has been with the West Covina Police Department for 1 year.
-Roscoe stood out among his litter due to his sharp instincts and energy.
-At 8 months old, he was chosen for a military canine program, undergoing rigorous training to prepare him for elite operations.
+Roscoe stood out among his littermates for his sharp instincts and energy.
+At 8 months old, he was selected for a military canine program and underwent rigorous training to prepare him for elite operations.
 By the age of 2, Roscoe had joined SEAL Team 6, becoming one of the youngest canines in the unit.
 In 2025, Roscoe retired from the military and joined the West Covina Police Department.

 Despite his youth, Roscoe excelled.
 His skills in bomb detection, combined with his ability to remain calm under pressure, made him an invaluable asset.
 Roscoe’s loyalty and dedication inspired his human teammates and fellow military dogs alike.
-Now at 4 years old, Roscoe’s legacy is firmly established as he continues to serve as a law enforcement apprehension and Bomb detection Dog.
+Now 4 years old, Roscoe’s legacy is firmly established as he continues to serve as a law-enforcement apprehension and bomb-detection dog.

 Officer Rodriguez and K9 Rancho kneeling on the grass.